Income Based Repayment: Your Questions Answered

 Do I have to include my spouse’s income?

-How do I reduce my IBR monthly payment?
+How do I reduce my IDR monthly payment?

 Contributing to a pre-tax retirement account is the easiest way to do this.

 Yes.
-After 20 or 25 years of on time payments.
+After 20 or 25 years of on time payments you qualify for loan forgiveness.
 However, you will have to pay taxes on the amount that is forgiven.

-How long does it take for income-based repayment application to process?
+How long does it take for the application to process?

 This varies by loan servicer.
 However, 2 – 4 weeks should be the max.